top of page

 Being a small business owner means long hours, often inside an office or behind the counter of a store.
 And those long hours can also mean letting physical activity slip through the cracks.
 When you make time off, be sure to spend some of it outside.

-During the rush of the holidays, something like a simple afternoon walk in the fresh air can help relax you much more than you thought.
-Uncoil your shoulders and be outside in the moment.
+During the rush of the holidays, something as straightforward as a leisurely afternoon walk in the fresh air can work wonders in helping you relax more than you thought possible.
+Uncoil your shoulders and relish in the simple pleasure of being outdoors, fully immersed in the present moment.

 Seeing as though our business here at Out of the Box Advisors is primarily business coaching, we might be a bit biased.
 But, we can assure you that the benefits of having a resource such as a business coach can vastly improve your stress; especially in the holiday.